korkin25/ansible-install-service/README.md

 The role uses the following variables which can be defined in the playbook:

 - `services`: A dictionary of services to manage.
 Each service can have the following attributes:
-  - `package`: A list of packages to be installed for the service.
+  - `packages`: A list of packages to be installed for the service.
-  - `unit_name`: The name of the service unit.
   - `enabled`: A boolean to indicate if the service should be enabled and managed.
-  - `log_file`: The path to the service's log file (optional).
   - `configs`: A dictionary of configuration templates to deploy.

 ## Example Inventory